DON’T BE A MEN-PLEASER

 This is always the end of men-pleasers!

-Men-pleasers always end up in fear, sorrow, confusion, regret, and not pleasing God.
+Men-pleasers always end up in fear, sorrow, confusion and regret, and not pleasing God.

-Like Herod, when you allow the desire to please men to rule, dominate, control, or drive your life, you will be unstable and indecisive in life, only to be tossed by men’s impulses, wishes, whims, and caprices.
+Like Herod, when you allow the desire to please men to rule, dominate, control or drive your life, you will be unstable and indecisive in life, only to be tossed to and fro by men’s impulses, wishes, whims and caprices.

-The truth is this; you are a slave of anyone you seek to please always and at all costs!
+The truth is this; you are a slave of anyone you are seeking to please always and at all costs!

-You cannot be a faithful servant of God or a disciple of Christ if your mind is always set on pleasing men at all costs.
+You cannot be a true servant of God or a disciple of Christ if your mind is set on pleasing men at all times and costs.

 You cannot arrive at your desired destination in life while seeking to please everybody you meet along the way.

-Seeking to please men will only turn you into a puppet in the hands of your sycophants and manipulators and render you unfit for God’s use.
-It will also turn you into a mere enslaved person or instrument in the hands of those you seek to please.
+Seeking to please men will only turn you to a puppet in the hands of your sycophants and manipulators, and render you unfit for God’s use.
+It will also turn you to a mere slave or instrument in the hands of those you are seeking to please.

-Therefore, seek only always to please God and at all costs.
-Don’t set it as your aim or goal to always please people, for it is a sure road to frustration, confusion, sorrow, and regret in life.
+Therefore, seek only to please God at all times and at all costs.
+Don’t set it as your aim or goal in life to please people at all times and at all costs, for it is a sure road to frustration, confusion, sorrow and regret in life.

 Don’t be anyone’s puppet!

-Prayer: My Dear Heavenly Father, I choose not to be a men-pleaser but rather a bondservant of Christ.
-So, help me, Holy Spirit, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I choose not to be a men-pleaser, but rather to be a bond-servant of Christ.
+So, help me Holy Spirit, in Jesus’ name.
 Amen.